dchw/earthly-dos-gaming/blog.md

-# Retro Gaming in Docker
+# DOS Gaming in Docker

 Its been nearly 30 years since the height of the DOS era, and how far we have come!
 Computers have advanced to the point that we can emulate entire systems from the era, down to the processor, in our _web browsers_.
 All while also checking email, or watching a YouTube video.
 However, with all of these advancements, our old software has a tendency to fall by the wayside.
 Particularly games, which often relied on incompatible tricks to eke out every ounce of performance from the machines they ran on.